-Essix retainers: An Essix retainer is a clear, plastic mold — like Invisalign — that slides over the teeth to keep them in place.
+Essix retainers: An Essix retainer is a clear, plastic mold — like Invisalign® and other clear aligners — that slides over the teeth to keep them in place.

 Fixed retainers: Bonded retainers are metal retainers that are permanently fixed to the backside of your teeth.